pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 ## Conclusion

+To conclude my presentation, I'd like to sum up now.

+First, I shared new features of RBS 3.1.
+They are `rbs subtract` and `rbs parse`.
+I hope you will use them.

+Second, I demonstrated how to introduce RBS to an application.

+That's all for my talk.
+I hope you enjoyed it.
 Thanks for listening to my talk!
+Enjoy the closing keynote by soutaro-san!